RileyXX/PlexPreferNonForcedSubs/README.md

 Forced subtitles only provide subtitles when the characters speak a foreign or alien language.

-## Instructions:
+## Install Instructions:
 1. Install [Python](https://www.python.org/downloads/).
 2. Run `python -m pip install PlexPreferNonForcedSubs` in command line.
-3. Make sure Plex media server is running locally then run the script and watch it work its magic.
+3. Make sure Plex media server is running then run the script using `PlexPreferNonForcedSubs` in command line.
+4. On first run the script will ask you to fill in your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
+Your token will be saved locally in the same folder as token.txt.
+5. Done

 _Note: This script should work on any OS where Python is installed (Windows, MacOS and Linux etc)._

-#### Update PlexPreferNonForcedSubs:
+### Run:
+`PlexPreferNonForcedSubs` in command line.

+### Update:
-run `python -m pip install PlexPreferNonForcedSubs --upgrade` in command line.
+`python -m pip install PlexPreferNonForcedSubs --upgrade` in command line.
-#### Uninstall PlexPreferNonForcedSubs:
+### Uninstall:
-run `python -m pip uninstall PlexPreferNonForcedSubs` in command line.
+`python -m pip uninstall PlexPreferNonForcedSubs` in command line.

 ## Known issues/future outlook:
 * Several lines of redundant code can be shortened and/or removed